 2. Plan for Spills

 Rapidly made choices may have far-reaching, long-term consequences, and delays can create life-threatening situations.
-Therefore, planning is essential because decisive action is required when a spill occurs:
+Therefore, planning is essential because decisive action is critical when a spill occurs:

 3. Get Equipped